yuandra/resbaz-cookbook/README.md

 # The Research Bazaar Cookbook

-The aim of this Cookbook is to provide tips, tricks, advice & ingredients for starting a ResBaz Conference at your own institution.
+The aim of this Cookbook is to provide tips, tricks and advice for running a ResBaz Conference at your own institution.
 Like ResBaz, this Cookbook believes in open and collaborative communities.
 If you'd like to contribute and become an author of this cookbook, please email [research.bazaar@gmail.com](research.bazaar@gmail.com).
 Confused?
 Flick us an [email](research.bazaar@gmail.com) or tweet at [@ResBaz](www.twitter.com/resbaz).

 Planning for ResBaz 2017 has already started!
 Dates have been set for January 31st - February 2 (3 days).
 Join the action on our collaborative Slack channel (ask for an invite via [email](research.bazaar@gmail.com)).
 We'll also be blogging our journey over on Wordpress - [see here for updates](resbaz.blog.wordpress.com).